-Phosphocreatine (the phosphorylated form of Creatine) provides the means of regenerating small quantities of ATP extremely rapidly, so boosting short duration activities.
-Muscles are much less prone to fatigue and the capacity to undertake strenuous exercise is increased.
-Activities such as repetition weight training, short sprints, repeated bounding and jumping are all enhanced and therefore the quality of training increases which feeds into higher competitive performances.
-Studies made with middle distance athletes also seem to indicate improvement.
+Phosphocreatine (the phosphorylated form of Creatine) provides the means of regenerating small quantities of ATP rapidly, so boosting short-duration activities.
+Muscles are much less prone to fatigue, and the capacity to undertake strenuous exercise is increased.
+Activities such as repetition weight training, short sprints, repeated bounding and jumping are all enhanced and therefore, the quality of training increases which feeds into higher competitive performances.
+Studies made with middle-distance athletes also seem to indicate improvement.

-Creatine is both made by the body (from amino acids arginine, glycine and methionine) and gained from the diet.
+Creatine is made by the body (from amino acids arginine, glycine and methionine) and gained from the diet.
 It occurs naturally in meats and fish.
-An athlete who is a big meat eater may have in his muscle five grams of creatine per kilogram of muscle, which is near the upper limit.
+An athlete who is a big meat eater may have in his muscle five grams of creatine per kilogram of muscle, near the upper limit.
 This same athlete must take in approximately 2.5g of creatine per day to replace the natural degradation of creatine that takes place each day.

-If you were to survey athletes you would find that there would be a wide variation in creatine content with some athletes having as little as three grams per kilogram of muscle, especially vegetarians and those people who are less active in the sport.
-Those with low creatine content may be at a disadvantage since creatine has been described as the oil of the muscle engine that makes the muscle work more efficiently.
-Since very few athletes are at the top end of the scale (4.5-5g/kg) supplementation will help to increase the creatine content in the muscles.
+If you were to survey athletes, you would find that there would be a wide variation in creatine content with some athletes having as little as three grams per kilogram of muscle, especially vegetarians and those people who are less active in the sport.
+Those with low creatine content may be at a disadvantage since Creatine has been described as the muscle engine's oil that makes the muscle work more efficiently.
+Since very few athletes are at the top end of the scale (4.5-5g/kg), supplementation will increase the creatine content in the muscles.

 Much of the early work was based on supplementing creatine in five-gram doses, four times a day for five days, then using two to three grams per day to maintain the enhanced levels.
-Studies based upon this level of supplementation observed rises in muscle creatine that resulted in an increased power output of about 5 - 7%, presumably due to enhanced phosphocreatine levels.
-Manufacturers will claim significant increases in performances but in my experience, the increases are varied, from no effect at all to very significant increases.
+Studies based upon this level of supplementation observed rises in muscle creatine, resulting in an increased power output of about 5 - 7%, presumably due to enhanced phosphocreatine levels.
+Manufacturers will claim significant increases in performances, but in my experience, the improvements are varied, from no effect at all to very substantial gains.